junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 "Nothing," Dean answers automatically, then rethinks his reply.
 "Just, how funny it is, seeing where we come from, and..." *and where you come from.* He glances at Cas, then at the sky, not finishing his sentence. *How fundamentally different we are.
 You're light, and I'm just... this.*

 "You're not anything less because you're human."
-Cas understands him easy enough, and tells him solemnly.
+Cas understands him easily enough, and tells him solemnly.
 "In fact, you are so much more."

 Dean huffs a small laugh, more bitter than humorous.
-"It's strange to even think about what does 'human' mean when you're looking at a group of ancient-human that's gonna extinct."
+"It's strange to even think about what does 'human' mean when you're looking at a group of ancient humans that's gonna extinct."

 Cas hums softly, a little sad.